Haender-Michael/Phase-1-Project/README.md

 The frequency of Aircraft accident for personal purpose of flight may prompt the head of the new aviation division to take specific measures of safety regarding the personal or other very recurrent flight purposes, but it should not be assumed that higher frequency directly correlates with a higher accident rate.
 ### For which flight phases have accidents been most frequent?
 ![image alt](https://github.com/Haender-Michael/Phase-1-Project/blob/347e465630da0f06d9dd6c47ad1fcfe455520fd2/images/image4.png)
-result: there has been the most accident during the landing phase.
+Result: there has been the most accident during the landing phase.
 ### For which weather condition have accidents been most frequent?
 ![image alt](https://github.com/Haender-Michael/Phase-1-Project/blob/626dff4e3dcbecb4af65eee2ea88233d3cc6311e/images/image5.png)